 Getting that Perfect Shot

-The reason most people come to Africa in the first place is because one image or photographer somehow captures something so absolutely stunning that they simply have to see it first-hand.
-Africa is lucky enough to have a multitude of stunning photographic destinations and a Low Season safari can offer you some of the best opportunities to hone your photographic skills and experiment with different focal lengths and techniques.
+If there is one thing that captivates a traveller’s mind, it has to be images.
+Africa is lucky enough to have a multitude of stunning photographic destinations and a low season safari can offer you some of the best opportunities to hone your photographic skills and experiment with different focal lengths and techniques.
 In the Serengeti ecosystem massive rain clouds can create pictures with immense depth and colours that you may not have thought possible in nature.
-In many Southern African countries Low Season is actually the best time to see animals as the summer rains have passed and animals flock to water sources.
+In many Southern African countries low season is actually the best time to see animals as the summer rains have passed and animals flock to water sources.
 Your best game viewing time of the year is the cold winter months but most foreigners completely miss it.

 While the camps and lodges in many of Africa’s parks won’t be full, that doesn’t mean you will be treated any less luxuriously than in high season.
 Quite the opposite usually, as the staff have even more time to pamper and serve you.
 A partially full camp is the best kind of camp when you want to be treated like a true VIP.